replicatedhq/docs/docs/distributing-an-application/installing.md

 ```

 ## Accessing the On-prem UI
-The Replicated On-Prem UI is web-based, Replicated is by default available at port 8800 over
+The Replicated On-Prem UI is web-based, Replicated is available at port 8800 (by default) over
 HTTPS of the server you've installed Replicated on (make sure that port 8800 is accessible
 from your local computer).